sanko/readonly/README.md

 internal methods `SvREADONLY` and `SvREADONLY_on` to lock simple scalars.
 On the surface, everything was peachy but things weren't the same behind the scenes.
-In edge cases, code perfromed very differently if Readonly::XS was installed and because it wasn't a required dependancy in most code, it made downstream bugs very hard to track.
+In edge cases, code perfromed very differently if Readonly::XS was installed and because it wasn't a required dependency in most code, it made downstream bugs very hard to track.

 In the years since Readonly::XS was released, the then private internal